Abhinav5050649/the-chat-room/README.md

 **The fact that this is a Chat Application**, means that **we will frequently query the database for updates**, **as a result** of which, **one may eventually end up exhausting their Daily Read Limits of Firestore** (Happened to me while testing, so I know what I am talking about).

-However, chances of this happening under normal circumstances is not high.
+**However, chances of this happening under normal circumstances is not high**.

 All I will say is that given these factors alone, I have not deployed the application.

-So, I urge all those who try to check this project out, please be careful.
+So, I urge all those who explore this project to be careful.
 ## References Used

  - [How to Build a Real-time Chat App with ReactJS and Firebase](https://www.freecodecamp.org/news/building-a-real-time-chat-app-with-reactjs-and-firebase/)